Vocational Diploma Maintenance of Connected Production Systems | rncp35698

 |

-RNCP3632BC14 U7 : Physical and Sports Education |
+RNCP3632BC14 U7: Physical Education and Sports |

-Level 4 competences of the reference frame of expected competences The evaluation methods are described in the annexes of the decree defining the diploma relating to evaluation (see in particular the examination regulations and the test definitions) |
+Level 4 competencies from the expected competencies framework The assessment procedures are described in the appendices to the decree establishing the degree that pertain to assessment (see, in particular, the examination regulations and the definitions of the exams) |